 1d.
 Electricity Distribution

-1.e Electricity System Operator
+1.e National Energy System Operator

 Appendix 2: Definitions

 Please note that the plural form of the below defined terms are also as defined.

 • Accountable Senior Manager: an individual at a sufficiently high level in the Licensee so that his or her primary focus is on long-term strategic objectives of the Licensee rather than short-term project or contractual ones.
 There must also be a direct line of responsibility from the individual to the specific business area to which a Data submission relates.